BoostCookie/pexpect/README.rst

    :align: right
    :alt: Build status

+BoostCookie: I just want to test if CI is now working.

 Pexpect is a Pure Python Expect-like module

 Pexpect makes Python a better tool for controlling other applications.